Brochure: layout examples

 Front-ends themselves are often composed of smaller, more granular components.
 When constructing a website, the build solution generally includes a set of common components that can be easily reused and combined to produce complex interfaces.
 For more information, refer to your solution documentation or consult with a developer.

 Absolutely not.
 Even though they are freely available, they can still be configured to match your brand identity and look unique.
-Most frontend components have numerous options for customisation that go beyond just changing colors.
-And when even more customisation is needed, custom styling can be added.
+Most front-end components have numerous options for customisation that go beyond just changing colors.
+And when more customisation is needed, custom styling is simply added as it would be for any new styling.
 As websites as content things change, and your website must handle any changes without any negatives.
-By sticking to the structure provided from battle tested templates you can benefit from years of understanding.
+By sticking to the structure provided by battle-tested templates you can benefit from years of understanding.
 Selecting the correct base for your content which best enables the solution properties is the goal when developing for robustness.

 Remember, there’s no need to reinvent the wheel.
 Using existing frontend frameworks and components can save time and resources.

-Similarly, re-writing code which is already available is often is a waste of time.
+Similarly, re-writing code which is already available is often a waste of time.
 In addition, custom code is more lightly to have bugs or be of poorer quality.
-The existing front end libraries have been perfected over many years of development by lots of collaborators and with billions of users contributing to finding any defects.
-Not to mention any competitor may reuse whats available and gain extra time.
+The existing front-end libraries have been perfected over many years of development by lots of collaborators and with billions of users contributing to finding any defects.
+Not to mention any competitor may reuse what’s available and gain extra time.
+Poor quality, in the world of technologies, does not necessarily mean that a given component is bad at a task, but maybe that it can’t be reused when doing another similar task.
+When producing software the number of options that can be easily configured allows changes to happen in seconds, at the speed of writing text, instead of tens of years, first inventing the internet, the web browser…. until you have got to

-An example, a website which is not using all the wordpress features is replaced with a static website.
+An example, is a website that is not using all the WordPress features is replaced with a static website.
 Since updates are rare and when they are needed they can be done by a more minimalist CMS.
 Costs are lowered year on year at a small cost now.

-When the value of a custom feature can’t be created with extentions to existing solutions.
-Consider the cost of of assembling all the existing features of the desired solution and find any small problems which are already available, repeat to further decrease any burden taken.
+When the value of a custom feature can’t be created with extensions to existing solutions.
+Consider the cost of assembling all the existing features of the desired solution and find any small problems that are already available, repeat to further decrease any burden taken.

 A brochure web page provides users with informative information and structured content.